Bulk: The enabler of the Nordics

 From Bulk’s perspective a key part of their business is to create the infrastructure for those players and meet any needs they may have.

 “We need to give them as good infrastructure as they need – we need to do it in the shortest timeframe in the most efficient way – that’s the way we compete and earn the right to be their partner,” he adds.

-Unlike the rest of the industry Gravråk isn’t as taken in but the hype of the edge because as far as he’s concerned it have yet to be clearly defined and varies depending on the use case.
+Unlike the rest of the industry, Gravråk isn’t as taken in by the hype of the edge because as far as he’s concerned it have yet to be clearly defined and varies depending on the use case.

-As for subsea fibre part of the business, the company says it will continue to make strategic investments into new systems that align with Bulk’s goal of making the Nordics even more attractive for data processing in the future.
+As for subsea fibre part of the business, the company says it will continue to make strategic investments into new systems that align with making the Nordics attractive for data processing.